-There is no time limit on when a complaint may be brought to the HINU Campus Advocate Coordinator or initiated by the HINU Campus Advocate Coordinator.
+HINU encourages all reports of sex discrimination regardless of the date of the incident occurring.
+However, HINU will not consider any complaint filed more than two years after the incident.
+Students reporting an incident that occurred greater than two years from the date of reporting may still receive supportive measures.
 With respect to a complaint brought by a former student who was participating or attempting to participate in HINU's education program or activity at the time of the alleged sex discrimination, HINU will proceed just as it would with all other complaints.
-If, at the time the complaint is filed, however, the respondent is no longer participating in HINU's education program or activity, the complaint may be dismissed.
+If, at the time the complaint is filed, however, the respondent is no longer participating in HINU's education program or activity, the complaint will be dismissed.